CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

 Multiple T1 routers may be used for load balancing across segments.
-This model is described in the [traffic flows](#traffic-flow-1) section of Virtual and Bare-Metal Server Environments.
+This model is described in the [traffic flows](#traffic-flow-1) section of Virtual and bare metal Server Environments.

 {{%/notice %}}